Visitors & Guests

 After cleaning, employees will place signs on tables to let diners know they have been recently disinfected and are safe for use.
 Our culinary team sanitizes the kitchen between meal periods, between team members changing shifts and between tasks.

-For the safety of everyone on our campus, Jacksonville University will begin the fall semester with a strict limitation on large events, in accordance with guidance from public health officials.
-Many of our traditional events will be reimagined in a virtual setting, such as New Student Orientation this summer.
-Others, including Matriculation, will be canceled for 2020.
+For the safety of everyone on our campus, Jacksonville University will begin the spring semester with a strict limitation on large events, in accordance with guidance from public health officials.
+Many of our traditional events will be reimagined in a virtual setting.
 Tailgating also will not be permitted on campus under current guidelines.

-Our Performing Arts Series will be fully virtual through mid-October, and will include a combination of live-streamed and pre-recorded events from our performance and exhibition spaces.
-We hope to transition to live and socially distanced audiences with reduced hall capacities beginning in mid-October to continue through the Spring semester, while continuing select events virtually.
+Our Performing Arts Series will be fully virtual and will include a combination of live-streamed and pre-recorded events from our performance and exhibition spaces.
+We hope to transition to live and socially distanced audiences with reduced hall capacities beginning soon.
 We are making preparations to extend and/or expand the virtual delivery model as necessitated by COVID and University protocol for event gatherings.

 Jacksonville Athletics coordinates very closely with the NCAA and other conference officials.
 We also closely follow recommendations and guidelines from the NCAA’s Sports Science Institute, which focuses on protecting the health and safety of college athletes.
 Our policies are continuously evaluated against these governing bodies to ensure alignment with the latest scientific research and public health guidance.